School: Guard who wounded student was supposed to be unarmed

 This school year, a resource officer from the sheriff’s office is assigned to the school, and it will also use private security, including off-duty police officers.
 The school declined to say whether its private security guards will be armed.

-The school will not use BOSS because of the pending review, but the emails obtained by the Sun show the school asked the company in July to recommend another company.
+The school will not use BOSS because of the pending review, but the emails cited by the Sun show the school asked BOSS in July to recommend another company.

 Information from: The Colorado Sun, http://coloradosun.com